Your house needs updating from time to time. But home remodeling can also be expensive; hence, it is crucial to spend your money wisely.

 For instance, you can opt to replace your toilet with a smart model.
 That’s because an intelligent toilet only uses 0.6 gallons of water per flush.
 They also come in with a built-in bidet, so there is no need to use toilet paper.

 Aside from your bathroom, your kitchen also consumes a lot of energy.

 For one, you can use reclaimed wood as a countertop.
 Another idea is to replace your old appliances with something energy efficient.

 Look for refrigerators and dishwashers with the Energy Star logo.
 That’s because such appliances can reduce energy consumption, translating to lower electricity bills.

 Lastly, pay attention to the materials you use.
-That’s because board and wood products used for your kitchen cabinets can contain formaldehyde.
-And it can be harmful to your health.
+That’s because the board and wood products used for your kitchen cabinets can contain formaldehyde, which can be harmful to your health.

 EMBRACE SMART TECHNOLOGY